WhitakerLab/whitakerlab.github.io/_posts/blog/2017-05-26-The-Hitchhikers-Guide-to-Brain-Networks-in-Python.md

-We put our names (of brain regions) in left to right order.
+We chose to put our names (of brain regions) in left to right order.
 In the figure the pale off-diagonals represent a high correlation between cortical thickness in symmetric regions, which fits with what is already known about the strong left-right links within the brain.

-## Network Analysis
+### Network Analysis

-The network_analysis_from_corrmat wrapper assembles a lot of information about the network
+Once we have saved a correlation matrix, we can use the network_analysis_from_corrmat wrapper.
+It will create a network from our matrix and assemble a lot of the network information that we are interested in.

-### Creating the graph
+#### Creating the graph
 network_analysis_from_corrmat starts by creating a graph from our correlation matrix at a specified cost n.
 Let's break down how this works:

 * First of all, the brain is certainly a connected network, and we would like to get a connected graph so we start by taking a minimum spanning tree.